Best Buys For Nintendo Switch Pre-Orders: What You Need To Know

 The best buys for the Nintendo Switch might not only be coming from Best Buy.
-Pre-orders have opened for the new console, for which Nintendo has officially released all of the important details as of January 12.
+Pre-orders have opened for the new console, and Nintendo has officially released all of the important details as of January 12.

 Officially releasing to the public on March 3, the Switch could easily become another target of scalpers, much like the NES Classic Edition did.
-You still can’t buy a new one online for less than $100, and Nintendo hasn’t made the supply enough to meet demand.
+You still can’t buy a new one online for less than $100, and Nintendo hasn’t made enough supply to meet the demand.
 Nintendo is planning to release a limited number of pre-orders directly at its New York City Nintendo World location, and it’s unknown if that limited production will be reflected elsewhere.

 At $299.99, the hybrid console is a more hefty dent in your wallet than the actual retail price of the NES Classic Edition.
 Good luck finding the latter at $60, though, since scalpers already control the market on those.